Skip to content

 1. Multi-Replica Deployment

-Generally, the bottleneck in function execution efficiency lies with the Worker service (i.e., the Python code).
-Therefore, the Server service only needs to avoid a single point of failure, while the Worker service requires increasing the number of replicas based on the actual business volume.
+Generally, the bottleneck in function execution efficiency lies with the Worker service (i.e., Python code).
+Therefore, the Server service only needs to avoid a single point of failure, while the Worker service requires increasing the number of replicas based on actual business volume.

 flowchart TB